commitspark/graphql-api/README.md

 # Running Contentlab

+This repository holds the core Contentlab library.
+To obtain a callable GraphQL HTTP endpoint, the library code needs to be wrapped by a serverless function or web server.
+See [Development](#development) below.

 An application using Contentlab should be built with two Git repositories:

 * A code repository to hold application code that exposes or uses the GraphQL API via this library